philippzagar/SpeziSpeech/Sources/SpeziSpeechSynthesizer/SpeziSpeechSynthesizer.docc/SpeziSpeechSynthesizer.md

 struct SpeechTestView: View {
    /// Instantiate the `SpeechSynthesizer` as a SwiftUI `State` property.
    @State private var speechSynthesizer = SpeechSynthesizer()
-   // The message to synthesize speech from. private let message = "Hello Spezi, this is a test message."
+   /// A textual message that will be synthesized to natural language speech. private let message = "Hello, this is the SpeziSpeech framework!"

    var body: some View {